Elena-Iagoda/rsschool-cv/cv.md

 I have been working as an economist at "Soedinitel" JSC since 2020

 ## Education
-I have a university degree in economics
+I have a university degree in economics at South Ural State University (National Research University)

 ## Languages
 - Russian (native)